2023 Best Value Allied Health Professions Associate Degree Schools in Washington

 Full Allied Health Professions at Yakima Valley College Report

-Clover Park Technical College landed the #10 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-CPTC is a small public school located in the small city of Lakewood.
+Clover Park Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
+It came in at #10 on the list.
+CPTC is a small public school located in the city of Lakewood.

 The average tuition and fees for an in-state undergraduate at CPTC are $5,979 a year.
 Allied Health majors at CPTC take out an average of $15,887 in student loans while working on their Associate Degree.

-CPTC excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Allied Health Professions Associate Degree Trade Schools in Washington list.
+In addition to its great value ranking, CPTC is in the top 20% of all schools on our Best Allied Health Professions Associate Degree Trade Schools in Washington list.

 Best Value Allied Health Professions Colleges in the Far Western US Region